-Fuller Long showed that prior to the purchase of the property, the basement accommodation had been substantially reconfigured.
-These various alterations had impacted on the size and shape of the room and altered its original spatial quality.
-Furthermore, the building retained no features of architectural or historic interest within the basement flat.
-Thus, Fuller Long were able to demonstrate that the flat no longer formed part of the predictable series of historic spaces within the listed building.
-Consequently the significance and special architectural and historic interest of the internal spaces at basement level was limited.
+Having completed a comprehensive research process our Heritage team were able to show that prior to our clients purchasing the property the basement accommodation had been substantially reconfigured.
+The alterations had dramatically impacted the size and shape of the room and altered the original spatial quality.
+Furthermore, the building retained no features of architectural or historic interest within the site under consideration.
+Thus demonstrating that the flat no longer formed part of the predictable series of historic spaces within the listed building.
+Consequently, the significance and special architectural and historic interest of the internal spaces were limited.

-The existing ceiling was replaced as part of the various alterations to the property.
-However, Fuller Long noted that this consisted of modern plasterboard and consequently no historic fabric had been lost as a result of this intervention.
-Fuller Long argued that the ceiling was merely a contemporary addition to the building.
-Moreover, the works were fully reversible and the feature could be removed at any point in the future, with no harm to the listed building.
-Fuller Long also noted that a similar intervention had been granted listed building consent in the area.
-These works were directly comparable to the ceiling that had been installed at the aforementioned property, being located in the same room at basement level and within a Grade II listed building of a similar age and character.
+The existing ceiling was previously replaced as part of the alterations to the property we noted that this consisted of modern plasterboard and consequently no historic fabric had been lost as a result of this intervention.
+By arguing that the ceiling was merely a contemporary addition to the building the works were fully reversible and the feature could be removed at any point in the future, with no harm to the fabric of the listed building.
+This argument was supported by identifying similar intervention which had already been granted with Listd Buidling consent in the vacinity.

-External works to the property included replacement of the entrance door to the flat within the basement lightwell, installation of paving within the front and rear lightwells, installation of two sets of replacement French doors and the installation of two wall lights.
-Further alterations to the bathroom and kitchen fixtures were argued by Fuller Long to have replaced the same spaces as they previously occupied.
-In this sense Fuller Long showed, to the satisfaction of the Council, that the modifications had no impact upon the special interest of the listed building.
-In doing so, Fuller Long were successful in gaining retrospective Listed Building Consent for the client.
+External works to the property included replacement of the entrance door to the flat within the basement lightwell, installation of paving within the front and rear lightwells, installation of two sets of replacement french doors and the installation new lighting.
+Further alterations to the bathroom and kitchen fixtures were argued by our team to have replaced the same spaces as they previously occupied.
+In this sense, we showed, to the satisfaction of the Council, that the modifications had no impact upon the special interest of the listed building.
+In doing so, Fuller Long were successful in gaining Listed Building Consent for the client.

 It is advised that buyers seek heritage advice before conducting work on a Listed Building.
-If works are conducted without Listed Building Consent, homeowners could suffer the costs of rectifying these alterations.
-However, this case is a prime exemplar of how, with the right consultants, retrospective Listed Building Consent can work in favour of alterations to Listed Buildings.
+If works are conducted without Listed Building Consent.
 Fuller Long have a wealth of experience with Listed Buildings and Listed Building consent.
-To discuss issues regarding Listed Building Consent with one of our experienced team of Heritage consultants, please call us on 0845 565 0281 for a no obligation conversation or email us at email@example.com
+To discuss issues regarding Listed Building Consent with one of our experienced team of Heritage consultants, call for a no-obligation conversation or email us at email@example.com